Filing GSTR-3B Quarterly for Small Taxpayers

 How to Opt for Quarterly Filing?

-To choose quarterly filing for GSTR-3B, a registered person must indicate their preference electronically on the GST portal from the 1st of the second month before the quarter to the last day of the first month of the quarter for which the option is being exercised.
+In order to opt for quarterly filing of GSTR-3B, a registered person must electronically mark their preference on the GST portal between the 1st of the second month preceding the quarter and the last day of the first month of the quarter, for which the option is being exercised.

-A person cannot opt for quarterly filing if their last return due on the date of selecting the option has not been filed.
-For example, if they chose quarterly GSTR-3B filing on December 1, 2020, they must have filed their GSTR-3B return for October 2020 before making the selection.
+Furthermore, it is not possible to opt for quarterly filing if the last return due on the date of selection has not been filed.
+For instance, if a taxpayer decided to opt for quarterly GSTR-3B filing on December 1, 2020, they must have already filed their GSTR-3B return for October 2020 before making the selection.

 How should Taxpayers Pay Taxes if they have chosen Quarterly Filing of Returns?